ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 However, Ethereum™'s history suggests a questionable relationship with the concept of unstoppability and _Code is Law_.
 The direct contradiction of this concept in Ethereum™'s past means that the project is now in a schizophrenic position where it is simultaneously for and against the idea of _Code is Law_.

 Some Etherians say that The DAO Fork was a one-off that will never happen again; Ethereum™ really does follow _Code is Law_, or at least it does since The Fork.
 The problem with this position is that, when it matters, Ethereum™'s own history demonstrates that it is susceptible to intervention that can overrule _Code is Law_ - if something _can_ overrule _Code is Law_, you don't have _Code is Law_, you are just pretending to have it temporarily.
-Whether on a philosophical, social, or financial level, Ethereum's central points of failure have _already_ shown it to be captured.
+Whether on a philosophical, social, or financial level, Ethereum™'s central points of failure have _already_ shown it to be captured.

 Other thought leaders in Ethereum Foundation say that _Code is Law_ is an [inhumane](https://twitter.com/VladZamfir/status/936029138623774721), [sociopathic](https://medium.com/@Vlad_Zamfir/my-intentions-for-blockchain-governance-801d19d378e5) concept; future DAO Fork level "corrections" _are_ on the table for Ethereum™, and that is a feature, not a bug.
 The problem with the _Code isn't Law_ position is that it misunderstands the fundamental value proposition of blockchains generally.
 Decentralized computing platforms are useful _because_ they can't be overruled by special interests; for everything else, there are much more efficient options.